-When I initially made nut cheese I did this vegan cashew cheese recipe with some baby carrots to dunk in the dip.
-How this current nut cheese differs from the one I uploaded last year is the agar agar plus the use of almonds, though you have the liberty of switching to cashew nuts instead.
+When started my food blogging adventures I initially made this vegan cashew cheese recipe with some baby carrots to dunk in the dip.
+How this current nut cheese differs from the one I previously uploaded is the use of agar agar plus the use of almonds to boot.

 The texture of the cheese is very much like you’re regular store brought made from cow’s milk.
 Again this is courtesy of the agar agar, don’t miss this step.
 The cheesy flavour derives from the nutritional yeast which is a dried deactivated yeast full of B vitamins.

 Did I mention that the dairy free cheese grates and slices too?
 Oh yes it does!
 Don’t believe me, I couldn’t help but share this picture of the grated cheese sandwiched between some bread.

 The only downfall with this cheese is it’s lack of ability to melt, as it grates the texture remains unchanged.

 I tried making a vegan pizza and became elated by the prospect of chewing on a slice of glooey gluten free pizza, you know the type that stretches?
 Well that didn’t quite happen, it was quite funny at the time.